Licence Checker England

 Fee notes

 £1,368.00 per licence (total) Total fee of £1,368.00 is split into: processing fee of £567 (payable at application) and maintenance fee of £801 (payable on licence approval).
 The processing fee is non-refundable; the maintenance fee is refundable if the licence is not granted.
 Discounts available: 5% for professional landlord association membership; 10% for recognised accreditation scheme membership.
 Penalty of £175 for late, incomplete, or cancelled applications.
-Civil penalties of up to £30,000 per offence for operating without a licence or other contraventions.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Prosecution with unlimited fines is also possible.
 5% discount for professional landlord association membership; 10% discount for recognised landlord accreditation scheme membership.

 Typical licence term